12 min read

 You can still qualify for PIP.
 Many conditions fluctuate or are not visible, including mental health conditions, neurological conditions, chronic pain, fatigue-related illnesses, and neurodivergent conditions.
 What matters is the impact on your daily life over time, not how you appear on a good day.

-As an ambulatory wheelchair user, Georgina knows how it feels to lose independence due to a disability.
-She is passionate about holistic therapies and diet to manage inflammation and stay as healthy as possible.
-Her goal is to make Purpl an essential resource for disabled people, offering practical support, advice, and financial relief.
+As an ambulatory wheelchair user, Georgina also knows how it feels to lose a sense of independence due to a disability.
+For that reason, she’s deeply passionate about using holistic therapies and diet to manage inflammation and stay as healthy as possible.
+Ultimately, her goal is to make Purpl a trusted, go-to resource for disabled people — one that provides not only discounts but also practical advice, emotional support, and genuine financial relief.

-Follow @Purpldiscounts for the latest disability discounts, financial advice, and accessibility resources.
+Follow @Purpldiscounts on social media for the latest disability discounts, financial advice, and accessibility resources.

 How to Apply for PIP and Maximise the Benefits in the UK